TheGreatBenbino/TheGreatBenbino.github.io/about.md

 permalink: /about/
 ---

 This webpage was made using a basik Jekyll theme.
-I modified teh theme using command line, git, and with the help of github and codecademy.
+I modified the theme using command line, git, and with the help of github and codecademy.

 You can find the source code for Jekyll at
 {% include icon-github.html username="jekyll" %} /